Ted Lieu: Abortion

 Lieu describes himself as "100% pro-choice."
 As of 2022, he has a 100% rating from NARAL Pro-Choice America and an F grade from the Susan B. Anthony List for his abortion-related voting record.
 Lieu opposed the Supreme Court decision overturning of Roe v.
 Wade.

 Civil rights and social justice

 Banning sexual orientation conversion therapy

 In 2012, Lieu authored a bill that bans the provision of sexual orientation change efforts (including conversion therapy) to minors.
 This bill passed both the State Assembly and Senate with substantial support, and was signed into law by Governor Jerry Brown in 2012.
 This made California the first U.S. state to have such a ban.
 Several other states and the District of Columbia have followed in enacting bans on sexual orientation change efforts with minors.
-As U.S. representative, Lieu has introduced the Therapeutic Fraud Prevention Act, a bill for a federal ban on conversion therapy, following statements by President Obama opposing the practice.
+As a U.S. representative, Lieu has introduced the Therapeutic Fraud Prevention Act, a bill for a federal ban on conversion therapy, following statements by President Obama opposing the practice.